joelgrus/data-science-from-scratch/README.md

-data-science-from-scratch
+Data Science from Scratch
 =========================

-code for Data Science From Scratch book
+Here's all the code and examples from my book __Data Science from Scratch__.

 Each can be used as a library, for example